Cori Bush: Political positions

-Bush is a progressive Democrat, supporting policies such as defunding the police, criminal justice and police reform, abortion rights, Medicare for All, a $15 minimum wage, tuition-free state college and trade school, and canceling student debt.
+Bush is a progressive Democrat, supporting policies such as defunding the police; criminal justice and police reform; abortion rights; Medicare for All; a $15 minimum wage; tuition-free state college and trade school; and canceling student debt.
 She was endorsed by, and is a member of, the Democratic Socialists of America.
-Bush supports the Boycott, Divestment and Sanctions (BDS) movement and has called Israel an "apartheid state."
+Bush supports the Boycott, Divestment and Sanctions (BDS) movement and has called Israel an "apartheid state".
 She stands "unwaveringly with Black Lives Matter's demands".

-During her campaign, Bush advocated defunding the United States Armed Forces.
-After receiving criticism from California Representative Kevin McCarthy and a St. Louis Post-Dispatch editorial, Bush clarified that she supported the reallocation of defense funding to healthcare and low-income communities.
+Bush advocated defunding the United States Armed Forces during her campaign.
+After receiving criticism from California Representative Kevin McCarthy and a St. Louis Post-Dispatch editorial, Bush clarified that she supported reallocating defense funding to healthcare and low-income communities.

 After supporters of then-president Donald Trump stormed the United States Capitol on January 6, 2021, Bush introduced a resolution to investigate and expel members of the House who promoted the conspiracy theory that the 2020 presidential election was stolen from Trump.
 On January 29, after House Speaker Nancy Pelosi accepted her request, Bush changed offices from the Longworth House Office Building after Congresswoman Marjorie Taylor Greene "berated" her and her staff in a hallway and refused to wear a mask.
 Greene accused Bush of calling for violence against a couple involved in the controversial July 2020 march through a gated St. Louis street.

-Syria

-In 2023, Bush was among 56 Democrats to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+On July 18, 2023, she was one of nine progressive Democrats to vote against a congressional non-binding resolution proposed by August Pfluger, which states that "the State of Israel is not a racist or apartheid state", that Congress rejects "all forms of antisemitism and xenophobia" and that "the United States will always be a staunch partner and supporter of Israel."
+Bush introduced the Ceasefire Now Resolution in Congress on October 16, 2023, with that measure calling for a ceasefire as well as increased humanitarian aid during the Gaza war.